juanmvsa/juanmvsa.github.io/other work🦹🏽‍♂️.md

 - [First place](https://juanmvsa.github.io/docs/IberLEF.pdf) in the task *Sentiment Analysis for Mexican Touristic Places* at the IberLEF 2021. *July 8th, 2021*.

-- **Talk**: *Applied Artificial Intelligence for Sentiment Analysis of Online Reviews in Spanish* [(Inteligencia Artificial Aplicada al Análisis de Sentimientos de Reseñas Online en Español)](https://juanmvsa.github.io/docs/Constancia_GIL_2021.pdf), at the seminar of the Language Engineering Group (Grupo de Ingeniería Lingüística) at the National Autonomous University of Mexico (Universidad Nacional Autónoma de México).
+- **Talk**: *Applied Artificial Intelligence for Sentiment Analysis of Online Reviews in Spanish* [(Inteligencia Artificial Aplicada al Análisis de Sentimientos de Reseñas Online en Español)](https://juanmvsa.github.io/docs/Constancia_GIL_2021.pdf), at the seminar of the Language Engineering Group (Grupo de Ingeniería Lingüística).
 Mexico City, Mexico. *May 14th, 2021*.